 Depending on the policy and your needs, you could have a number of different options:

 - You may have the option to use the cash value to fund the policy, leaving you with no premiums to pay and a small cash value accruing dividends over the next few decades.

 You may also have the option to design it so that it kicks you the dividends directly, which won’t grow the cash value but will grow your bank account.

 You could also cash out the cash value and invest it in something more aggressive; whole life insurance is an inherently conservative play, and because you have a long period of time before you need money for retirement, it may make more sense to take the income tax hit now and better utilize that money in a more aggressive investment portfolio.

 If that sounds like a lot of confusion options that depend on a lot on your individual policy and financial situation, you’d be right!

 We just have one more option we want to mention: a 1035 exchange.
 A 1035 exchange is when you use your cash value from an old whole life policy to buy a new permanent life policy.
 Permanent life insurance products include universal life insurance, variable life insurance, and whole life insurance.
 You could also move the money into an annuity, which would allow to avoid the tax hit on the cash value accumulation.

 We generally don’t suggest that people buy permanent life insurance.
 It’s more expensive than term life insurance and it’s not a great investment vehicle.
 However, it may make sense in this situation, primarily because you can save money by using that initial cash value.
 If you’re interested in this option, make sure you talk to your financial advisor so you can compare it to your other investments and insurance needs.

-Before you make any decisions, however, grab that illustration and take it over to a fee-only financial advisor.
 Get independent, objective advice on your next move.
 At the end of the day, this life insurance policy is a giant cash gift from your parents, and you want to make sure you utilize it in the best way possible.